PRODOC and InDesign

 Complete translation and layout service by PRODOC

-If you would like us to take over the entire layout, then please compress all InDesign files, images, screenshots and fonts into a ZIP file that you can then send to us via ShareFile.
+If you would like us to take over the entire layout, then please compress all InDesign files, images, screenshots and fonts into a ZIP file.
+You can then send us this ZIP file via Sharefile.
 How this is done is described in our Sharefile instructions.

 Always let us know which version of InDesign (CS5, CS5.5, CS6, CC2015, CC2018…) was used to create the file so that we can use the correct version to open the file.